We’d love you to come and join our meditation group. We sit together for meditation on Monday evenings from 7:30pm to 8:15pm.

 - Accept our event invitation on Facebook so we’ve got a rough idea of numbers.

 Dey Alexander facilitates the group.
 She’s been meditating for over 15 years.
-Having learned meditation in a Hindu tradition, she is now interested in mindfulness.
+Having learned meditation in a Hindu tradition, Dey is now interested in mindfulness and Buddhist meditation practices.

 You don’t have to be from any faith tradition to attend.